coqsenpate/grunt-vite/README.md

 > Runs vite in grunt.

-This task directly sends the provided config to the build function of [vite](https://esbuild.github.io/) (which you must provide).
+This task directly sends the provided config to the build function of [vite](https://esbuild.github.io/) (which you can provide).

 ## Install